Customer Services

 The library offers free limited notary services for the benefit of the residents of our community.
 Notary Public Service is by appointment only.
 To make an appointment please call the library at 406-657-8258.

-The following general guidelines will be followed in the provision of notary service:1.
-The library does not charge a fee for this service.
+The following general guidelines will be followed in the provision of notary service:

 2. The requestor must provide the notary with a valid form of photo identification, such as a current driver's license, military ID or passport.